lskowronski/sxi/README.md

 # Sitecore Experience Improvements

 # How this module can help you?
-Sitecore Experience Improvements (SXI) is a module designed to help to content editors, design editors with adding some missing functionalities which in our opinion can increase a productivity of users.
+Sitecore Experience Improvements (SXI) is a module designed to help to content editors and design editors with adding some missing functionalities which in our opinion can increase a productivity of users.

 # Current functionalities:
 - additional better visible bar with validation errors